MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-and-vuln-mgt-event-insights.md

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

-Event insights is a "risk news feed" which will help you interpret how risk is introduced into the organization and which mitigations happened to reduce it.
+Event insights is a "risk news feed" which will help you interpret how risk, through new vulnerabilities or exploits, is introduced into the organization.

 With events insight, you can check which impactful events occurred in your organization.
 For example, new vulnerabilities that were introduced, vulnerabilities that became exploitable, the number of impacted machines, and more.